 Nonprofit philanthropy should contribute more than marginal economic improvements.
 A more holistic approach is needed for transformational outcomes, enabling marginalized groups to sustain their own economic prosperity.
-Through micro-investment, partners are in a cooperative partnership, rather than a lender-borrower relationship, with small-business entrepreneurs.
-Common Good Trust is a co-op holding company that will facilitate micro-investments in small businesses in the US and Guatemala.
+Donations made through Common Good will support small business needs in the US and Guatemala, fostering a cooperative partnership with small-business entrepreneurs, rather than a lender-borrower relationship.
+The Common Good's goal is to assist in long-term wealth creation.

 Economics studies have agreed that micro-lending has produced marginally positive effects, but has been far less transformative than initially suspected.
 While micro-loans can have some positive short-term effects like increasing business activities, they seldom led to profit increases in existing businesses.
 Additionally, micro-lending has not proven to increase income or consumption in the long run for the average borrower.